Lystapad/gulp-layout-assembly/README.md

 *Default: `"true"`*.

 ### Purge CSS
-Purge CSS is a feature for removing unused CSS [!WARNING] Be VERY careful - disabled by default!
+Purge CSS is a feature for removing unused CSS<br>
+>[!WARNING] Be VERY careful - disabled by default!
 You can enable CSS purge by setting const `purgeCSS` to `true`.<br>
 *Default: `"false"`*.